-The Council is led by the Chair of the Wilton Park Board.
+The Wilton Park Advisory Council (WPAC) is led by the Chair of the main Wilton Park Board.
 Its task is to support Wilton Park programme development and to ensure it meets the highest intellectual standards and maintains its reputation as a global centre of excellence.

 The Council consists of a wide range of experienced individuals drawn from members of parliament, the academic world, the media, trade unions, business, non-governmental organisations and institutions concerned with international relations.

 Members are appointed for three years with the possibility of a second three year term.
-Open advertisements are placed in the press to attract new Council members.
+Open advertisements are placed in the press to attract new WPAC members.

 The appointments are made by a panel including the Chair of the Wilton Park Board, on the advice of the Foreign, Commonwealth & Development Office (FCDO).
 Membership is not remunerated but reasonable travel and other expenses are reimbursed.

-- Provide practical experience and advice on partnerships with other organisations, including potential sources of intellectual support and revenue generation; and
+- Provide practical experience, contacts and advice on partnerships with other organisations, including potential sources of intellectual support and revenue generation; and

-- Advise the chief executive and the programme directors on issues relevant to the Advisory Council member’s experience and expertise;
+- Advise the Chair, the Chief Executive and the Programme Directors on issues relevant to the Advisory Council member’s experience and expertise;

 - Promote awareness and support for Wilton Park within their professional networks; assisting in the identification of speakers and participants for individual events and help identify sources of funding.

 Advisory Council members

-- The Rt Hon Gisela Stuart, Chair, Wilton Park
+- The Rt Hon Baroness Gisela Stuart (Chair)

-- The Rt Hon the Lord Boateng, Chair, Water and Sanitation for the Urban Poor, Chancellor of the University of Greenwich, Vice President of the London Library and Trustee of The Duke of Edinburgh’s International Award Foundation
+- Paul Boateng, Chair, Water and Sanitation for the Urban Poor; Chancellor of the University of Greenwich; Vice President of the London Library and Trustee of The Duke of Edinburgh’s International Award Foundation

-- David Porter, Chief of Staff and Strategy for the Archbishop of Canterbury
+- Canon David Porter, Peacebuilding, conflict, faith and leadership consultant; Strategy Consultant to the Archbishop of Canterbury, part time

 - Catherine Royle, Political Advisor to the Commander at Joint Force Command Brunssum, NATO